miggs125/ipc144_final-project/README.md

-This was the final project for a first semester course in C programming all files were written by me with the exception of the tester file
+This was the final project for a first semester course in C programming all files were written by me with the exception of the tester file and the a2ms4.c file